-Greenways enhance ‘connectivity’ by providing direct ‘arterial level’ but ‘low stress’ routes for bike users of all ages & abilities.
-Bike users will have opportunities to travel for longer distances on a city-wide scale as well as shorter distances between adjacent suburbs & local bike networks, without having to travel on main arterial roads or deal with the hazards associated with high speed traffic.
+Greenways are the trunk routes in our bike network!
+The enhance ‘connectivity’ by providing direct ‘arterial level’, low-stress and secure routes for bike users of all ages & abilities.
+Bike users have opportunities to travel for longer distances on a city-wide scale as well as shorter distances between adjacent suburbs & local bike networks, without having to travel on main arterial roads or deal with the hazards associated with high speed traffic.

 Key Features: Key features of Greenways are ‘continuity’ and ‘connectivity’ – concepts that are central to good bicycle networks.
 Greenways need to:

 - be fast, direct, efficient & as straight as possible